JoPfeiff/nlp-data-loading-framework/README.md

 `dl.get_all_and_dump()` <br/>
 This function also automatically bucketizes all the sentences based on the defined bucketizing strategy. <br/>

+The current tokenizer is based on spaCy.io and can easily be replaced in `data_loading/data_utils.py` in the function `tokenize()`

 Currently a set of out-of-the-box embedding and text data sets have been implemented.
 These are:

 ## Embeddings
+The core class is `Embeddings` which can be found in `embeddings/embeddings.py`.
+However, this should only be used as the super class for the specialized embeddings.
+New embedding inherit this class (e.g. `class FastTextEmbeddings(Embeddings)` in  `embeddings/fasttext_embeddings.py`).
+Only if the embeddings are to be initialized randomly, the core `Embeddings` class is to be called. <br/>

-  - Any kind of Embeddings in text documents in the structure
+A generic path-based embedding class is implemented that can process any kind of Embeddings stored as text documents in the structure
       ```
       <word>\t<float>\t<float>\t...\t<float>\n
       ```
-    can be processed using the data_loading parameter embeddings_initial='Path'.
-The parameters, e.g. where the embedding data can be found is passed in a dictionary: <br/>
+This object is called if the parameter `embeddings_initial='Path'` is called when creating the `data_loading` object.
+The parameters, e.g. where the embedding data is stored, is passed as a dictionary: <br/>
-    `embedding_params = {'path':'../data/embeddings/bow2.words', 'name':'bow2'}`
+    `embedding_params = {'path':'../data/embeddings/bow2.words', 'name':'bow2'}` <br/>

-  - pre-implemented word embeddings are:
+A set of pre-implemented word embeddings are:
       - Fast-Text: <br/>
           https://fasttext.cc/docs/en/english-vectors.html
           - `embeddings_initial='FastText-Crawl'`